megvii-research/TransMVSNet/README.md

 <!-- The simple instruction for installing and compiling `gipuma` can be found [here](https://github.com/YoYo000/MVSNet#post-processing).
 The installed gipuma is a modified version from [Yao Yao](https://github.com/YoYo000/fusibile).-->
 To install the `gipuma`, clone the modified version from [Yao Yao](https://github.com/YoYo000/fusibile).
 Modify the line-10 in `CMakeLists.txt` to suit your GPUs.
 Othervise you would meet warnings when compile it, which would lead to failure and get 0 points in fused point cloud.
-For example, if you use 2080Ti GUP, modify the line-10 to:
+For example, if you use 2080Ti GPU, modify the line-10 to:
 ```
 set(CUDA_NVCC_FLAGS ${CUDA_NVCC_FLAGS};-O3 --use_fast_math --ptxas-options=-v -std=c++11 --compiler-options -Wall -gencode arch=compute_70,code=sm_70)
 ```
 If you use other kind of GPUs, please modify the arch code to suit your device (`arch=compute_XX,code=sm_XX`).
-Then install it by `cmake .` and `make`, which will generate the executable at `FUSIBILE_EXE_PATH`.
+Then install it by `cmake .` and `make`, which will generate the executable file at `FUSIBILE_EXE_PATH`.
 Please note